 Frederick C. Van Bennekom, Dr.B.A., Principal

-Fred received his A.B. from Bowdoin College and his M.B.A. with highest honors from Boston University’s School of Management where he also received his Doctorate in Business Administration.
-(That’s what “Dr.B.A.” stands for.)
-His dissertation research examined the strategic role that a service organization can service as an information conduit.
 Fred has served as President of AFSMI’s (Association For Service Management, International) Boston-based Minuteman Chapter, and President of the Boston Chapter of the Association of Support Professionals for which he has also served as Vice President and Program Director for many years.
 Annually, Fred serves as a judge for ASP’s Ten Best Support Sites.

 Dr. Van Bennekom authored his first book, Customer Surveying, A Guidebook for Service Managers, published by the Customer Service Press in 2002.
-Along with Keith Goffin of Cranfield School of Management in England, Fred also recently published, a major research report Problem Prevention Through Design for Supportability: Gaining Competitive Advantage from Customer Support available from Great Brook.
-Dr. Fred recently contributed to the Help Desk Institute’s, Implementing Service and Support Management Processes: A Practical Guide.
+Along with Keith Goffin of Cranfield School of Management in England, Fred also published, a major research report Problem Prevention Through Design for Supportability: Gaining Competitive Advantage from Customer Support available from Great Brook.
+Dr. Fred contributed to the Help Desk Institute’s, Implementing Service and Support Management Processes: A Practical Guide.